jtolchard/SCANS/README.md

 singular log file, with each record stored as a python dictionary.

 * <ins>**The Controller**</ins>
-The SCANS controller should be installed on a single computer.
-It will gather metrics across all SCAN clients on a given network and provide a web interface for viewing the metric data.
+The SCANS controller should be installed on a single computer, ideally one which is permanently online.
+It will gather metrics across all SCAN clients of a given network and provide a web interface for viewing the metric data.
 Future implementations of SCANS will comprise elements of system monitoring and user administration.